dialoqbase/dialoqbase-multi-user/README.md

 ## Optional

-I don't care if you use this project for commercial purposes or not.
+I don't care if you use this project for commercial purposes :)) .
 However, if you want to support me, you can do so by donating to my [Ko-fi](https://ko-fi.com/n4ze3m) page or GitHub Sponsors.

 Note that I will not be providing any support for this project.
-If you want to contribute, feel free to open a pull request.
+If you want to contribute, feel free to open a pull request on the official repository [here](https://github.com/n4ze3m/dialoqbase).

 ## License